| Comparative

 into opportunities (enhancement of policies or programs being executed

+or elaborated).
 In pursuing their

 objectives, the plans and sectorial frameworks will have to define their